-First: Prevent physical access
+First: Prevent Physical Access

-ways to keep your data safe is to keep it physically inaccessible.
+One of the best ways to keep your data safe is to keep it physically inaccessible.

 - Use cables and locks to keep the whole machine from being stolen.
 Even the largest desktop can disappear if a room is unattended for a long period of time.
 A recommended brand is Kensington.
-There are locks for computers like these http://us.kensington.com/html/1434.html.
+There are locks for computers like these www.kensington.com/us/us/4480/security#.VLauhqYsM4s

 - Keep your office door locked, even if you're only going down the hall for a few minutes.
 Apple has made items so sleek and small they can fit into pockets and bookcases with ease.

-- Keep your data where it's supposed to be.
+- Keep data where it's supposed to be.
 In other words, install applications in the Applications folder, your data in your Documents folder, place pictures in the Pictures folder, etc. If another user logs in to their account on your machine, they can't access anything that is in your account except for the Public folder.

-Second: Protect your account
+Second: Protect Your Account